Centlivre House/ARCH Photo

 ARCH’s 2021 Fun & Free Lecture Series offers its audience well more than a century of new ways to see this place we call home — all presented in a new way.

 With the support of our friends at The History Center and due to ongoing COVID-19 health restrictions, in-person lectures will not be offered to the public this year.
 ARCH is using the same technology The History Center is using for its Mather Lecture Series and will livestream its lectures to everyone who requests a Zoom link in advance.
+In addition, the lectures will be recorded and made available on ARCH’s website.
+See below.

 - “Historic Homes of the Fort Wayne Rich and Famous,” presented by Karen Richards.
 11 a.m.
 April 17.
 Richards, longtime ARCH board member and volunteer and one of our most popular lecturers, is applying her gift for a good story to a survey of historic and important homes that Fort Wayne’s leading families built and lived in through the years.